Collaborative Divorce Lawyers in Washington

 About the Collaborative Divorce Process

-And although the vast majority of divorce cases are resolved by negotiated
+an adversarial process.
+The vast majority of divorce cases are resolved

-situations, this may not be the ideal avenue for every couple seeking
+ideal avenue for every couple seeking a divorce.
+Collaborative divorce

-a divorce.
-For couples in a low-conflict situation where there is a mutual
+may be a better option for couples in a low-conflict situation where there

-goal to leave the marriage as amicably as possible while achieving fairness,
+is a mutual goal to leave the marriage as amicably as possible while achieving fairness.

 Some benefits of Collaborative Divorce to consider include: